VsCDivinity/Saturn-LobbyCore/README.md

 # Saturn LobbyCore
-This is the official Saturn Network LobbyCore made by: VsCDivinity
+This is the official Saturn Network LobbyCore made by: VsCDivinity and Intek3d